archlinux/alpm/alpm-types/resources/specification/alpm-files.5.md

 ## General Format

 An **alpm-files** file is a UTF-8 encoded, newline-delimited file.
+It exists in two different styles (one for **alpm-db** and one for **alpm-repo-db**), which vary slightly.

-It contains a single section header and zero or more section entries.
+The file usually contains a single section header and zero or more section entries.
 Empty lines are ignored.
 Comments are not supported.

 The first line must be the string literal `%FILES%`, which represents the section header.
+Note that, when used in the context of an **alpm-db**, the file may be entirely empty, if it tracks no paths.
+This may be the case e.g. when targeting an **alpm-meta-package**.

 All subsequent lines are interpreted as section entries, one per line, sorted in lexical order.
 Each section entry represents either a single file or directory path.